winterleitner/kontomanager-websms-client/README.md

-# Kontomanager Websms Client .NET
+# Kontomanager Client .NET
-.NET Client library that wraps the WebSMS functionality provided by the kontomanager.at web management interface used by a number of mobile carriers in Austria (MVNOs in the A1 network).
+.NET Client library that wraps the functionalities provided by the kontomanager.at web management interface used by a number of mobile carriers in Austria (MVNOs in the A1 network).

 # UPDATE 02/2023
 The Kontomanager Web interface has had a major design overhaul.
 Unfortunately, the WebSMS functionality was removed in the process.